Assault Charge Attorney Cody Villalon Will Protect Your Rights

 If you are convicted, you may face extensive fines and jail time.
-Because of this, it is vital to consult with a knowledgeable assault charge lawyer in Richmond.
-Having a legal team on your side will help you to secure a positive outcome in your case.
+Because of this, it is vital to consult with a knowledgeable assault lawyer in Richmond.
+Having a legal team on your side will help you to secure a favorable outcome in your case.

 He knows that anyone charged with a crime deserves a competent legal defense.
 Those accused of crimes have guaranteed rights according to the law.
 If you are facing a criminal charge of assault, you deserve to be treated with respect and dignity.
 Cody Villalon will never pass your case to another lawyer.

 When you hire Cody Villalon to represent you, he will guide you through the entire legal process.
 Those facing a charge of assault on a family member in Virginia should look no further.
-Cody will handle every element of your assault on family member charge.
+Cody will handle every element of your assault charge.

-Attorney Cody Villalon will manage the following important elements of your criminal defense case:
+Attorney Cody Villalon will manage the following essential elements of your criminal defense case:

 Cody Villalon will listen carefully as you describe the circumstances of your case.
 As an accomplished Richmond assault lawyer, Cody will search for any mistakes made by the prosecution or police force.
-If your case has not been handled properly, you may be able to successfully fight the assault charge.
-Oftentimes, investigative mistakes are made in laboratory results, errors are found in police reports, or witnesses can be shown to lie.
+If your case has not been handled correctly, you may be able to successfully fight the assault charge.
+Often, investigative mistakes are made in laboratory results, errors are found in police reports, or witnesses can be shown to have lied.

-With a knowledgeable assault charge lawyer in your corner, you will be fully prepared for any court appearances or hearings.
+With a knowledgeable assault and battery lawyer in your corner, you will be fully prepared for any court appearances or hearings.
 This will ensure that you do not say or do anything to harm your prospects.